 c.
-Coaching may occur for a maximum of 10 minutes between the second and third sets.
+Coaching may occur for a maximum of 10 minutes between the second and third sets and for a maximum of 3 minutes between the second set and a match tiebreaker In lieu of a full third set.

 d.
 Coaching may occur for a maximum of 90 seconds prior to the beginning of a tie breaker and when players switch sides during the tie breaker.